TanvirDeol/CP-Lessons/lesson.md

 | **5** | 1 2 4 |
 | **6** | 4 |

-<span font-size:4em;> A table like this is known as an adjacency list in computer science
-and it can be constructed using 2D arrays or vectors </span>
+A table like this is known as an adjacency list in computer science and it can be constructed using 2D arrays or vectors.

 Using this data, a depth-first search can be simulated, making sure nodes are only visited once: